erickbrower/tic-tac-toe/README.md

 1. Make sure Redis is running locally on the default port (or modify the conn string in app.rb)
 1. `rackup`
 1. Browse to http://localhost:9292
-1. Click 'Start Game' to start a game, and refresh the page to start a new one.
+1. Click 'Start Game' to start a game, and refresh the page to start over.
 1. Fair warning: You'll never win!